jakub-spisak/softrobotics_algorithms/README.md

 <img src=https://github.com/jakub-spisak/softrobotics_algorithms/blob/main/repo_assets/reward_analysis_deterministic-true_sf-5_dt-0.04_timeout-10_.png.png/>
 </p>

-Timeout> The time limit (in seconds) after which the simulation will terminate if it does not reach its goal.
+Timeout: The time limit (in seconds) after which the simulation will terminate if it does not reach its goal.
 Our experiments show, that longer timeout has a drastic effect on the performance of the algorithm.

 ### Timeout Value: 50